gitname/react-gh-pages/README.md

     ```shell
     $ cd my-app
     ```
-    All of the remaining commands shown in this tutorial can be run from this new folder.
+    All of the remaining commands shown in this tutorial can be run from that new folder.

     > Foreshadowing: In addition to containing the files that make up the React app, that new folder is also a Git repository.
 I will utilize that characteristic in step 6.